saliabbasraza/springboot-sample/README.md

 - Swagger Docs
 - Create an executable jar package using either **maven** or **gradle**
 - Deploy the jar using **Docker**

-### CI/CD Using Jenkins Pipeline Feature

-Setup Jenkins using Docker container from: https://hub.docker.com/r/jenkins/jenkins
-	- ```docker pull jenkins/jenkins```
-   	- Fireup Jenkins container by executing command below. ```sudo docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts```
-   	- this will automatically create a 'jenkins_home' docker volume on the host machine, that will survive the container stop/restart/deletion.
-Instructions here: https://github.com/jenkinsci/docker/blob/master/README.md
-	- Follow installation steps to Install Jenkins.
-	- Note that we make use of Jenkins pipeline and following Declarative syntax. ``Jenkinsfile`` is already checked into root of project.

 ### Features to come:
 - Service Registory, Discovery and Invocation using **Consul**